q3769/conseq4j/README.md

 as a managed single caller thread or a [fair lock](https://docs.oracle.com/javase/8/docs/api/java/util/concurrent/locks/ReentrantLock.html#ReentrantLock-boolean-))
 , it is then the conseq4j API's concern and responsibility that further processing of the submitted tasks is executed in the meaningful order and concurrency as promised.
-However way the tasks have been scheduled and submitted, conseq4j guarantees "fair" execution, in the same submission order, of related tasks with the same sequence key, where the earliest-submitted task gets executed first; meanwhile, unrelated tasks can be executed concurrently by different threads.
+Whatever way the tasks have been scheduled and submitted, conseq4j guarantees "fair" execution, in the same submission order, of related tasks with the same sequence key, where the earliest-submitted task gets executed first; meanwhile, unrelated tasks can be executed concurrently by different threads.